Tradeshift Frontiers innovation lab hopes to drive blockchain adoption in the global supply chain

 “With Frontiers, we aim to bring the transformative potential of these technologies into the hands of every company in the network, no matter their size or role in the supply chain,” Sylvest said.
 “That also means unlocking greater value for small businesses and their trading partners to bring them on equal footing with the companies that dominate the digital supply chains today.”

-Tradeshift, which launched as an e-invoicing platform in 2010, is now the world’s largest business commerce platform connecting 1.5 million companies across 190 countries, and transacting across 28 millions SKUs.
+Tradeshift, which launched as an e-invoicing platform in 2010, is now the world’s largest business commerce platform, connecting 1.5 million companies across 190 countries and transacting across 28 millions SKUs.
 The platform offers solutions for procure to pay, supplier engagement and financial services, and the ability to customize commercial apps on its business commerce platform.
-To date, Tradeshift has raised $182 million in venture financing, most recently in a $75 million series D round in June 2016 led by Data Collective.
+To date, Tradeshift has raised $182 million in venture financing, most recently in a $75 million Series D round in June 2016 led by Data Collective.

-Frontiers could drive increased adoption of AI, ML, and blockchain across global supply chains, and increase industry innovation, while positioning Tradeshift an increasingly dominant industry leader in global commerce.Featured Image: Martin von Haller Groenbaek/Flickr
+Frontiers could drive increased adoption of AI, ML and blockchain across global supply chains, and increase industry innovation, while positioning Tradeshift as an increasingly dominant industry leader in global commerce.Featured Image: Martin von Haller Groenbaek/Flickr

 0